Dev-Sites/digitalcoaching/Out-of-Scope:-medical,-legal-&-psychological-advice.md

 Here’s a general template for your response:

-><Client>—my heart really goes out to you.
+><Client_name>—my heart really goes out to you.
 You're dealing with some heavy issues.
 What you're asking for here is something different than coaching.
 I'm going to have to turn down the chance to continue working with you.
 I recommend that you look for the services of a medical or therapeutic professional instead.
 Here's how you can cancel coaching: http://support.coach.me/article/25-cancel

 >If you don't cancel in a day or so, I'll go ahead and ask our support staff to cancel for you.
 If you need any help with your cancelation, you can contact them directly at billing@coach.me.